 However, whereas the vast majority of existing drugs target enzymes or receptors that naturally bind small molecules (e.g., G-protein-coupled receptors and kinases), finding small molecules that bind to protein-protein interfaces is a major challenge that remains very much a research problem.
-UCSF has a thriving research enterprise in the small molecule arena and is home to the Small Molecule Discovery Center, for which Renslo serves as associate director.
+UCSF has a thriving research enterprise in the small molecule arena and is home to the Small Molecule Discovery Center, for which Renslo serves as faculty Co-Director.

 Thus, the confluence of new biological knowledge and a clear need for new approaches in small molecule discovery make UCSF an ideal place in which to pursue our research.
 As well, scientists in systems and molecular biology and small molecule discovery are physically located on the same UCSF research campus at Mission Bay, thus fostering conversation, insight, and collaboration across fields.

 In addition, UCSF itself is a graduate-level-only institution with a singular focus on health.
 Within the campus, the School of Pharmacy, in which the Department of Pharmaceutical Chemistry and the Renslo Lab sit, focuses on improving health through therapeutics.
 Thus from lab to department to school to campus, UCSF is a rich and supportive environment for health science research, including innovative research dedicated to improving the world’s arsenal of therapeutics to prevent and treat disease.